-Letter From Our Principal
+Letter From School Administrator/Principal

-Our school’s mission calls us to bring to life, in this community, the values and vision of Saint Francis.
+The mission of SFA calls us to bring to life, in this community, the values and vision of Saint Francis.
 Our patron saint is well-known for his emphasis on peacemaking and caring for the earth.
 The school’s location alongside Herring Run Park and across the street from Lake Montebello in Northeast Baltimore places us at the heart of vibrant city neighborhoods.
 Each and every day, the teachers and the students stretch themselves to do their very best work so as to make the world a better place.

 I am proud and honored to be invited to help form our children as persons of kindness, compassion and generosity.
 When I talk with parents about their decision to bring their children to St. Francis, they tell me, again and again, how much they value the sense of community.
 They recognize that their children will be known and cared for from the time they arrive as preschoolers in bright outfits and sneakers, to the time when they graduate from eighth grade, wearing their class ties with pride.

-Come and see SFA -- a place where scholarship, spirituality, and service are brought to life each and every day.
+Come and see SFA -- a place where scholarship, spirituality, and service are brought to life each and every day!